hackwithcameron/DjangoLiveProject/README.md

 <hr>

 ### Bugs/Learned
-As I mentioned above my API would only send a response if the body of my request was formatted correctly.
+As I mentioned above, my API would only send a response if the body of my request was formatted correctly.
 Although I was sending the correct information to the API, the body of my request needed to be formatted as a JSON before the request was sent.
 This was simply solved with these few lines.

 ```
 body = {